liquidctl/liquidctl/README.md

 Pre-built binaries for Windows:

- - Releases: check the assets in the [Releases](https://github.com/jonasmalacofilho/liquidctl/releases) tab
+ - Official releases: check the assets in the [Releases](https://github.com/jonasmalacofilho/liquidctl/releases) tab
  - Development builds: select from the [last builds](https://ci.appveyor.com/project/jonasmalacofilho/liquidctl/history) on AppVeyor and check the artifacts tab

-_Note: some devices on Windows may require an additional [kernel driver](#additional-requirements-on-windows)._
+_Note: some devices may require an additional kernel driver [on Windows](#additional-requirements-on-windows)._

 ## Installing from sources